Skip to main content

 • Have an advanced understanding of the limitations of many classic leadership approaches;

-• Have a comprehensive understanding of key issues, such as power and influence, employee attitudes, motivation and performance, with which leadership is connected;
+• Have a comprehensive understanding of key issues, such as power, influence and resistance, employee attitudes, motivation, identities and performance, with which leadership is connected;

 • Understand where leadership is placed within the general management picture;